-The applicant proposes to construct an approximately 8,505 square foot restaurant and retail building on lot A1 of the Meriam Park Subdivision Map (S 09-01).
+The applicant proposes to construct an approximately 8,505 square foot restaurant and retail building on lot 301 of the Meriam Park Subdivision Map (S 09-01).
 The site is designated Special Mixed Use on the City of Chico General Plan Land Use Diagram, zoned TND (Traditional Neighborhood Development), and designated TND "CORE" by the approved Regulating Plan (see Attachment A, Location Map).

-The proposed project includes a new single-story restaurant and retail retail building and surrounding landscaping.
-Parking is provided in a previously approved shared parking field with trash enclosure (see Attachment B, Project Description, and Attachment C, Overall Site Plan).
+The proposed project includes a new single-story restaurant and retail building and surrounding landscaping.
+Parking is provided with an access driveway along Alcott Avenue and includes a trash enclosure on the north side of the parking lot (see Attachment B, Project Description, and Attachment C, Overall Site Plan).